 Rin: "I have faith in your victory."

 Non Standard Skill Learning: The Overdrives have this feel, due to the diverse nature of the party.
 Tidus and Lulu gain new Overdrives by using previous ones repeatedly and levelling up, respectively.
 Yuna only has one skill that she starts with, but gets new Aeons to summon with it during the plot.
 Rikku's overdrives are based on the party's inventory.
-Auron levels up by collecting movie spheres, Kimahri learns Overdrives from enemies, and Wakka plays Blitzball.
+Auron levels up by collecting movie spheres (certain numbers of which unlock new Overdrives), Kimahri learns Overdrives from enemies, and Wakka plays Blitzball.
 One of the most Egregious example of Guide Dang It would be Valefor's Energy Blast attack.
 How do you obtain it?
-By talking to a friggin' dog in the very first village
+By talking to a friggin' dog in the very first village.

 Nothing Is Scarier: The second half of the final dungeon.
 The tense music cranks the paranoia all the way up, and those damn pieces of the floor that suddenly bar your path with a loud noise certainly don't help.
 It's even creepier when you have the No Encounters ability equipped, preventing random encounters from breaking the tension.